Find a Qualified Attorney Near You

 Several other states require the use of E-Verify.
 But recent California legislation restricts the use of the system in the state.

-California has prohibited cities and counties from running mandatory E-Verify ordinances, but this is only true for state employers.
+California has prohibited cities and counties from adopting mandatory E-Verify ordinances.
+But, this only applies to state employers.
 Private employers may still do so voluntarily.

 California requires that all applicants for a state ID card show verification of birth date and proof of legal residence.
-This also applies to driver's licenses.
-Such documents for proof include a Social Security card and visas.
-These policies about proof limit illegal immigrants' access to driver's licenses.
+This also applies to driver’s licenses.
+Examples of documents include a Social Security card and a visa.
+These policies limit immigrants living in California illegally from accessing driver’s licenses.

 Public Benefits Restrictions

 Federal law prohibits illegal immigrants from receiving public benefits.
-But they can receive emergency services.
-They are also allowed to get emergency health care services.
-They are also eligible for other programs "necessary to protect life and safety."
+But they can receive emergency health care services and other programs “necessary to protect life and safety.”
 California is unique in the wide range of medical services and public benefits it provides migrants.
 In the state, you need not be a documented person to receive benefits not otherwise available elsewhere.

 Education and Immigrants in California

 In many states, undocumented persons must pay out-of-state tuition.
 But in California, undocumented persons can pay in-state tuition.
-California's DREAM Act indicates that undocumented people can pay in-state tuition.
+California’s DREAM Act allows undocumented people to pay in-state tuition.
 This applies to public universities.
-Related laws entitle undocumented students to state-funded financial aid, as well.
+Related laws also entitle undocumented students to state-funded financial aid.

 Voter ID Rules